LOG_ARCHIVE_DEST_n Parameter Attributes

 - If no enabled destinations reference an alternate destination, the alternate destination is implied to be deferred, because there is no automatic method of enabling the alternate destination.
 However, you can enable (or defer) alternate destinations at runtime using

-. - Any destination can be designated as an alternate destination, given the following restrictions:
+ALTER SYSTEM. - Any destination can be designated as an alternate destination, given the following restrictions:

 - At least one local mandatory destination is enabled.